High-Level Policy Conference

 14:00 – 15:00

-Session 13: Clean Hydrogen Partnership independent scientific advisory Workshop, part 1 – Global technology trends, outlook
+Session 13: Clean Hydrogen Partnership independent scientific advisory workshop part 1 – global trends and outlook

-As part of its mandate, the Clean Hydrogen Partnership must consider independent opinions and advice from the wider scientific community on the items included in its Strategic Research and Innovation Agenda (SRIA), as well as in work programmes and developments in adjacent sectors
+As part of its mandate, the Clean Hydrogen Partnership must consider independent opinions and advice from the wider scientific community on the items included in its Strategic Research and Innovation Agenda (SRIA), as well as in work programmes and developments in adjacent sectors.
+The session will present the results of the wider scientific community survey and will address, from a global perspective, topics such as circularity, sustainability and use of water, critical raw materials (reduction, reuse, and recycling), novel solutions with no CRMs involved, hydrogen integration in the energy system, use of artificial intelligence.

 NETWORKING AND EXHIBITION VISIT